damar-wicaksono/uqtestfuns/docs/test-functions/portfolio-3d.md

 ### Sample histogram

-Shown below are the histograms of the output based on $100'000$ random points for the simple portfolio model with three different sets of parameters:
+Shown below are the histograms of the output based on $100'000$ random points for the simple portfolio model with three different sets of parameters.

 ```{code-cell} ipython3
 :tags: [hide-input]